From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Keystone Correction

 - Keystone correction is a feature in projectors that helps to fix the distortion that occurs when the projector is not placed directly in front of the screen or is tilted upwards or downwards.
 It adjusts the image to make it rectangular and proportional to the screen.
-This feature is useful when there is limited space to position the projector or the screen is not at the same height as the projector.
+This feature is useful when there is limited space to position the projector or the screen is at a different height than the projector.
 Keystone correction can be done manually or automatically through the projector's settings.

 L